Phoenix in the 1950s.

 The desert was close.
 The sense of wilderness barely held at bay was constant.
 Yet here was this city that had indeed risen from the ashes, the proud capital of a frontier state that boasted a population of 1 million.

 Of course, all this was being subverted by the late 1950s, as development leapfrogged up Central and wildcat subdivisions were incorporated into the city limits with aggressive annexing.
 Phoenix had the misfortune to come of age with the post-war auto-centric culture.
-When my uncle moved to Maryvale, he gloried in his all-electric kitchen and I felt inferior in our old stucco house near downtown with a gas stove.
+When my uncle moved to Maryvale, he gloried in his all-electric kitchen and I felt inferior in our old Spanish revival house near downtown with a gas stove.

 Our center city idyll had been living on borrowed time since the Wilbur Smith freeway plan was unveiled around 1960: It envisioned a freeway 100 feet in the air running along a corridor roughly between Latham and Culver streets, with massive "helicoils" regurgitating traffic onto Third Avenue and Third Street.
 That area naturally fell into disrepair.
 Most of the city's elite decamped for Paradise Valley and Arcadia.
 Aunt Eula's neighbors were subdividing their property for houses and her heirs were eager to do the same.